Streampunk/macadam/README.md

 A variant for the Linux platform is also planned.
 The developers currently lack a test platform for this work.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, please contact [Streampunk Media](http://www.streampunk.media/).
-For updates follow (\@StrmPunkd)[https://twitter.com/StrmPunkd] on Twitter.
+For updates follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.

 ## License

 This software is released under the Apache 2.0 license.
 Copyright 2016 Streampunk Media Ltd.

+The software links to the BlackMagic Desktop Video libraries.
+Include files and examples from which this code is derived include the BlackMagic License in their respective header files.
+The BlackMagic DeckLink SDK can be downloaded from https://www.blackmagicdesign.com/support.